UK growth slows to weakest for a year as recession fears grow

 Britain’s economy grew at the slowest pace for a year at the start of 2022, as official figures showed a contraction in March amid mounting fears that the cost-of-living crisis may plunge the UK into recession.

-The figures showed that on a monthly basis, GDP fell by 0.1% in March after growth stalled in February and rose by 0.7% in January.
+The figures showed that on a monthly basis, GDP fell by 0.1% in March after growth stalled in February – revised down from the 0.1% previous growth estimate – and rose by 0.7% in January.

-While the expansion means GDP is now 0.7% above levels seen before the pandemic struck, the figures are likely to mark the calm before the storm as warnings are growing over a recession in the UK as the cost-of-living crisis deepens.
+While the expansion means GDP is now 0.7% above levels seen before the pandemic struck, the figures are likely to mark the calm before the storm as warnings grow over a recession in the UK due to the cost-of-living crisis.

 He added: “Our latest monthly estimates show GDP (gross domestic product) fell a little in March, with drops in both services and in production.